-Baldy Peak Summit is a 7 mile lightly trafficked point-to-point trail located near Bozeman, Montana that offers the chance to see wildlife and is rated as difficult.
+Baldy Peak Summit is a 9.6 mile lightly trafficked out and back trail located near Bozeman, Montana that offers the chance to see wildlife and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash